ShannonChenCHN/SCFloatingCellHeaderCollectionView/README.md

         [_collectionViewContainer registerClass:[SCSectionSpacing class] forSupplementaryViewOfKind:SCCollectionElementKindSectionBottomSpacing  withReuseIdentifier:kSCSectionSpacingIdentifier];
         }

-2. Implement SCStickyCellHeaderCollectionViewDataSource and  SCStickyCellHeaderCollectionViewDelegate.
+2.Implement SCStickyCellHeaderCollectionViewDataSource and  SCStickyCellHeaderCollectionViewDelegate.

-3. Use - reloadData to reload data for collection view, **you should never call the method -realoadData of property 'collectionView' directly.**
+3.Use - reloadData to reload data for collection view, **you should never call the method -realoadData of property 'collectionView' directly.**

  		[self.collectionViewContainer reloadData];  √
  		[self.collectionViewContainer.collectionView reloadData];  ×